lfurtkevicova/gislab-my-notes/docs/terms.rst

    an arrangement of functional units, often pertains to the choice of hardware, software, firmware, and documentation, it affects system function and performance

+*Containers*
+   can share a single Linux Kernel and, optionally, other binary and library recources, compared with virtual machines taht require a full operating system image for each instance

 *Customization*
    doing some modification over an existing applications according to requirements of the client